w286432531/virtual-pet-c--console-app/README.txt

 BOREDOM: Your pets get bored overtime, so you have to PLAY with them
          to keep them happy.
-To perform the PLAY action navigate from the MAIN MENU to select one or all pets and select one or all pets and select PLAY.
+To perform the PLAY action navigate from the MAIN MENU to select one or all pets and select PLAY.

 HUNGER:  Your pets get hungry overtime, so you have to FEED them
          to keep them happy.
-To perform the FEED action navigate from the MAIN MENU to select one or all pets and select one or all pets and select FEED.
+To perform the FEED action navigate from the MAIN MENU to select one or all pets and select FEED.

 HEALTH METER: Your pets can get sick overtime, so you have to take them